paepke/pyramid_epfl/docs/beginner/users/tutorial/tutorial_1.rst

 	    def init_struct(self):
 	        ...
+	        self.node_list.append(Box(cid='notes_list',
-	        self.node_list.append(Box(title='My notes',
+	                                   title='My notes',
 	                                   default_child_cls=ComponentBase(),
 	                                   get_data='notes'))

-We have provided two new attributes for this Box: get_data="notes" tells the component to use a method load_notes() on the model to obtain the data, and default_child_cls is used to tell the component which child to create for rendering each tem of the list that load_notes() returned.
+We have provided three new attributes for this Box: the cid is used to access the component later, get_data="notes" tells the component to use a method load_notes() on the model to obtain the data, and default_child_cls is used to tell the component which child to create for rendering each tem of the list that load_notes() returned.

 Currently, we use an empty ComponentBase object, the basic component provided by EPFL which currently does nothing.